Musical Vibrating Gloves

 Interestingly, the second application involved users wearing the MMT when they weren’t playing the piano.
 Instead, they wore the glove in two-hour sessions throughout the week, where the MMT continued to vibrate the piano key presses but the subject would carry on with their normal daily routine.

 MMT users demonstrated a higher level of learning than those who learnt to play the piano songs without the device, confirming previous studies.
-Although the key discovery was that the users of the MMT device experienced a significant improvement in grasping and sensation tests compared to the half of participants who simply learnt to play the piano.
+Although the key discovery was that the users of the MMT device experienced a significant improvement in grasping and sensation tests compared to the half of the participants who simply learnt to play the piano.

 The team hypothesises that the vibrations in the glove trigger nerves in the wearer’s hand, stimulating their brain’s motor functions.
 Should this turn out to be the case, it’s certainly another application for vibration motors that could have a fantastic impact on users’ quality of life.
 We’ve previously suggested how to mount vibration motors into flexible material, such as gloves, in Application Bulletin 010.